Matt-Ng/falcon-scratch/README.md

 # Falcon Scratch

 The boardroom meeting notetakers.
 Doctors notes.
-CODING INTERVIEWS.
-Testtaking, foreign language learners.
+CODING INTERVIEWS. test taking, foreign language learners.
 What do all these things have common?

 ## Everybodys career benefits from some good handwriting!